jetgu/Silk/README.md

 - **MacOS** platform:
   Download source code at GitHub, and extract it into any folder, please ensure you have installed XCode, and open the project file Silk.xcodeproj to build the Silk program.

 This is the GitHub repository of Silk source code.
-Please visit Silk website [Silk.sharing-file.com](http://silk.sharing-file.com/) for details.
+Please visit Silk website [silk.sharing-file.com](http://silk.sharing-file.com/) for details.

+A free file sharing web server was developed in Silk language, you can download it at [sharing-file.com](http://sharing-file.com/).